 Revelation 7:9 (CSB)

 South Asia is home to the greatest concentration of Muslim lostness on the planet.
-In 2020, there are almost 600 million Muslims live in the subcontinent.
+In 2021, there are about 600 million Muslims living in the subcontinent.
 Pakistan, India, and Bangladesh have the second, third, and fourth largest Muslim populations in the world.

 There are also relatively few laborers serving among South Asian Muslims.
 While there are believers across South Asia and God is bringing many to Himself, very few of these believers have the desire and capacity to share the gospel with their Muslim neighbors.
 The result is that in the midst of multitudes of Hindus coming to Christ in South Asia, there are 600 million Muslims who are largely unaffected by the gospel.